a-n-rose/a-n-rose.github.io/_posts/2018-11-05-personal-vocab-app.md

 All of the above will likely be constant 'works-in-progress', which is good.
 Otherwise it probably means I'm dead.
 Or bored of this project.

-Anyways, to be honest, I wanted to develop this vocab app with a mindset of "test-driven development".
-That lasted maybe 2 hours.
-I found that I first needed a basic version of the app to figure out a working layout.
-To that I would create and apply tests.
-Those plans for developing unittests *did* help me to keep functionality more separate, though, so in a way I did build it in a test-driven way..

 The current version can be found in this <a href="https://github.com/a-n-rose/Vocab-Collector-and-Tester">repo</a>.

 ## Version 1